FENECON Industrial XL Operating Instructions

 fems offline

-Under certain circumstances it can happen that the FEMS is not accessible and the adjacent error message appears.
+Under certain circumstances, the FEMS may not be accessible and the adjacent error message may appear.

 If the FEMS is offline, follow the steps displayed below the message.